 As natural habitats are dwindling, more and more residents of California are getting interested in setting up their gardens so they represent the local flora, this is known under the name “Native Gardening”.
 If you want to start setting up your garden to accommodate native plant life, first thing is to gather the necessary knowledge base.
-First of all you need to study your garden and the habitat you intent to recreate.
+First of all, you need to study your garden and the habitat you intent to recreate.
 Find out what soil type is in your garden and how much water is naturally supplied.
 Once you have these factors down, you can start looking into what plants grow in your local area and which of those would fit into your gardens circumstances.
 To collect this knowledge you can either find catalogs online describing your local flora or you can get a plant identification book and just go out and identify yourself.
-This last option are quite a lot harder but also that much more rewarding.
+This last option is quite a lot harder but also that much more rewarding.

 You will also have to find out if you are looking for special features in your garden, such as a water feature, a butterfly garden or a hummingbird garden.
 Both butterflies and hummingbirds are prolific all around California and setting up features to attract these is certain to succeed.
 Not only will you get the beautiful presence of these animals in your garden, but you will also be helping the general populations and if you choose the right plants, save some species from extinction.
-The Monarch butterflies migratory pattern takes it through most of California, and for that journey they need nourishment and places to take drink and take a break.
+The Monarch butterflies migratory pattern takes it through most of California, and for that journey, they need nourishment and places to take a drink and take a break.
 You can supply a pit stop for them by for example planting Milkweeds, the only plant the Monarch’s caterpillars live on, of which population numbers are surging downwards.

 Another consequence of the dry environment of California is the increased chance of fires.
 So when designing the layout of your native garden you should try the best you can to make it so that fires do not spread easily.
 California’s local flora offers a few plants which have adapted to be quite fire resistant, and you should take advantage of them.
-A few examples of fire resistant plants are Aesculus californica, most Ceanothus species and most Erigeron species.
+A few examples of fire-resistant plants are Aesculus californica, most Ceanothus species and most Erigeron species.

-The last thing I will bring up as upsides to choosing to have a native garden, is that the native species have developed defenses to most of the local weeds.
+The last thing I will bring up as upsides to choosing to have a native garden is that the native species have developed defenses to most of the local weeds.
 This means that fewer weeds will sprout and if they do they will often simply be outcompeted.
 If you are already a gardener you will know how much time can go into weeding your garden and cutting down on that time will mean spending more time just simply enjoying your little utopia.

 If you find these subjects interesting I would advise you to read on.
 The articles on this website all expand on the topics we have already touched.
-First the importance of feeding you pollinators by planting hummingbird and butterfly gardens and which plants will give you the best diversity is laid out.
-After that we will dig a bit into how to properly secure your land by firescaping correctly. do not skip the firescaping, it might not pay of today, but should disaster strike you will be happy to be prepared.
+First, the importance of feeding you pollinators by planting hummingbird and butterfly gardens and which plants will give you the best diversity is laid out.
+After that, we will dig a bit into how to properly secure your land by firescaping correctly. do not skip the firescaping, it might not pay off today, but should disaster strike you will be happy to be prepared.
 Moving on from there, you will be taken through some of the favorites in Californian native gardening.
 Some of the most useful and beautiful plants from your local flora which will protect, revitalize and beautify your garden.